pyladies-bratislava/flask-backend/backend/GoogleCalendarAPI_docs.md

 The credentials are stored as configuration variables in Heroku server.

 ##### Step 4: _Request and authentication of the Google Calendar APIs_
-For requesting Google Calendar APIs from our website's backend using python these ibraries are used:
+For requesting Google Calendar APIs from our website's backend using python these libraries are used:
  - [google-api-python-client](https://pypi.org/project/google-api-python-client/)
  - [google-auth-oauthlib](https://pypi.org/project/google-auth-oauthlib/)
  - [google-auth](https://pypi.org/project/google-auth/)